 The Office of Student Financial Services (OSFS) offers helpful information and links on applying for financial aid at Emmanuel College.

-To apply for need-based financial aid, students must complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
-Please note the following:
+To apply for need-based financial aid, students must complete the Free Application for Federal Student Aid (FAFSA) and select the Federal School Code for Emmanuel: 002147.

-Emmanuel College Endowed and Restricted Scholarships are funded by alumni and friends of the College based on criteria established by the donor.
-Most Endowed Scholarships are reserved to provide additional financial support to currently enrolled students.
+Emmanuel College Endowed and Restricted scholarships are funded by alumni and friends of the College based on criteria established by the donor.
+Most endowed scholarships are reserved for continuing students; however, all incoming students are reviewed for endowed scholarship eligibility upon receipt of their financial aid application (FAFSA) and do not need to submit an Endowed Scholarsip application.

 1. How do I apply for financial aid?